NaluKit/nalu/etc/wiki/17 SEO.md

 In case a controller wants to make sure that the value is used, call: ` SeoDataProvider.get().setTwitterTitle("Twitter Tittle", true);`-method.
 In this case the value will be set even there is already a value.

-After Nalu has updated the SEO tags, the data gets reseted.
+After Nalu has updated the SEO tags, the data gets reset.

 Nalu will only update the tags which gets change by the current routing.
 No tags will be removed!